hackclub/camp/cohort_4/README.md

 > previously organized [CodeDay LA](https://codeday.org/la) at
 > [will.i.am](http://will.i.am/)'s music studio in Los Angeles and can't wait to
 > help others build things at Hack Camp.

+## Culture

+### Freedom

+TODO: Talk about what freedom is within Hack Camp here.

+#### Phrasing

+When it comes to showing hackers things, don't phrase things as "this is how you do things."
+Instead, phrase things as "this is how I do things".